 Walking down towards the bottom of the gardens near to the bottom meadow I was asked if I had smelt the toffee I was told that it came from a tree, so I asked them to show me it the Katsura tree comes from Japan it smells like popcorn, toffee and on this autumn breeze is very special, I did wonder if there were a lot of them would the smell be much too overpowering

 In the beginning

 My first day working in the gardens ( 26th September )

 I spent my first hours with furzy staff, meeting a few of the volunteers.
 There is something special about spaces such as this which is so tangible that you can feel it that entices people to stay and be part of it

 A space for tranquillity, time to be part of something that is important and worthwhile.

 Id already met with the head gardener who had said that he was happy for me to create different things around the garden, I knew that it would take me time to become familiar with the space so I decided to something simple, so much of creating new work for me is to allow myself time to play and just get into the creative experience so as I love the colours of the leaves especially the varying shades of reds and golds,

-Creating simple swirls and circles, large petal shapes and mounds under the rhododendron.
+Creating simple swirls and circles, large petal shapes and mounds under one of the rhododendron.

-We spoke about the pleasurable act of creating shapes with leaves .one of the ladies was particularly interested in what I was doing and asked me if I’ve made the colourful shape under the tree, she said that they’ve been trying to guess what it was, I encouraged them to do hace a go themselves
+We spoke about the pleasurable act of creating patterns with leaves and found materials, one of the ladies was particularly interested in what I was doing and asked me if I’ve made the colourful shape under the tree, she said that they’ve been trying to guess what it was, I encouraged them to do have a go themselves